 Driver Verifier is a built-in Windows tool responsible for controlling the integrity of drivers.
 In simple words, the utility detects the nature of the software program in case anything goes unusual.
-While running Windows 10, if a device driver acts abnormal or shows up cynical behavior, it will stop the ongoing task and meanwhile trigger DRIVER VERIFIER DMA VIOLATION BSOD error.
+While running Windows 10 or 11, if a device driver acts abnormal or shows up cynical behavior, it will stop the ongoing task and meanwhile trigger DRIVER VERIFIER DMA VIOLATION BSOD error.
 The hitch holds bug check code 0x000000E6 represents any type of DMA Verification violation.

 1] Disable the Driver Verifier